 Prospective applicants must hold a recognised dental degree (BDS or equivalent).
-At least 2 years post-qualification dental experience is desirable.
-This is not a strict requirement but those with experience will be considered ahead of newly-qualified.
-Please check our website for English language requirements.
+At least 2 years post-qualification dental experience is desirable this is not a strict requirement but those with experience will be considered ahead of newly-qualified.

 Months of entry